 SET PERSIST connection_control_failed_connections_threshold = 4; SET PERSIST connection_control_min_connection_delay = 2000;

-PERSIST sets the value for the running MySQL
+PERSIST sets a value for the running MySQL instance.

 subsequent server restarts.
 To change a value for the running

 MySQL instance without having it carry over to subsequent

 GLOBAL keyword rather

 system variables both have minimum and maximum values of 1000